 I perceived Bukchon’s village to feel more… dare I say “lived in”; a slightly rougher array of alleyways and a diverse collection of shops.
 Eunpyeong’s felt almost like a pristine museum of perfect examples of hanok architecture.
 Both have their charms for sure.

-Update: If you are curious about more of the architectural details these gorgeous structures, I recently stumbled upon this great book full of inciteful knowledge of the beautiful interiors of Korean Hanoks.
+This is a great book full of inciteful knowledge of the beautiful interiors of Korean Hanoks.

 Jingwansa

 It’s a well sized complex with the characteristic bold colors and intricate patterns (called Dancheong, 단청) of Korean temples.
+There are many famous Buddhist Temples in Seoul you should visit.
+Jingwansa has the benefit of being a little less know and therefore less crowded.

 With places to sit and soak in the beauty, as well as the trails leading into the mountains, it was a perfect ending to the day.
 As a foreigner moving about homogeneous Korea, sometimes I’ll encounter much less touristy areas where I think to myself “Ah… I see I’m going to… extra stick out here.”
 But I needn’t have felt nervous.
 From the friendly owners of the takoyaki stall, to the families at the temple who heartily waved at me, I’d say I was quite warmly greeted.